-Ms Kristi is WPELC’s Director and lead Parent-Tot class teacher.
+Kristi Franko is WPELC’s Director and lead Parent-Tot class teacher.
 She has been teaching for 18 years and has spent the last four years at WPELC.
 Kristi completed the Stanley British Primary School Teacher Preparation Program in 2002.
 She has a Master’s in Educational Psychology from CU Denver, with an emphasis on Early Childhood Education.

 She had the opportunity to focus on her passion for Early Childhood Education at Paddington Station Preschool, where she worked for 14 years.
-In addition to teaching 2, 3, and 4 year olds, she recently coached teachers for PEBC (Public Education & Business Coalition) through the Boettcher Teacher Residency Teacher Preparation Program and was the Site-Coordinator at Paddington Station Preschool, coaching, and supporting the Kindergarten and Pre-K teachers.
+In addition to teaching two-, three-, and four-year olds, she recently coached teachers for PEBC (Public Education & Business Coalition) through the Boettcher Teacher Residency Teacher Preparation Program and was the Site-Coordinator at Paddington Station Preschool, coaching, and supporting the Kindergarten and Pre-K teachers.

-In her free time Ms Kristi enjoys cooking, live music, getting to the mountains, researching the ever-changing field of Early Childhood Education, and spending time with her two daughters and husband.
+In her free time Ms. Kristi enjoys cooking, live music, getting to the mountains, researching the ever-changing field of Early Childhood Education, and spending time with her two daughters and husband.

-Ms Christina is our Monday, Tuesday, and Wednesday (formally Monday, Wednesday, and Friday classes) Preschool Teacher and has been teaching at Washington Park Early Learning Center since 1998.
+Christina is our Monday, Tuesday, and Wednesday (formally Monday, Wednesday, and Friday classes) Preschool Teacher and has been teaching at Washington Park Early Learning Center since 1998.
 She holds an MA in Early Childhood Education from the University of Colorado.
-Ms Christina participated in the Stanley British Primary internship program both as an intern and mentor teacher.
+Christina participated in the Stanley British Primary internship program both as an intern and mentor teacher.
 She has enjoyed working with young children and their families in education since 1991.
 Her experience as a teacher, a director of private and parent cooperative preschools, and a music and movement teacher enriches her classroom approach daily.

-Ms Christina has taught classes and held seminars for teachers in music and movement, storytelling, early childhood environments, and creativity.
-Christina also teaches curriculum classes at Arapahoe Community College.
+Christina has taught classes and held seminars for teachers in music and movement, storytelling, early childhood environments, and creativity.
+Christina also taught curriculum classes at Arapahoe Community College.

-In her free time she loves listening to and playing music, reading books and spending time with friends and family and going on hikes with her dog, Oscar.
-She has three children: Zoe, Joe, and Lucy.
-Ms Christina was featured in the April 3, 2013 issue of Ed News Voices.
-Click here to read the full article.
+In her free time she loves listening to and playing music, spending time with friends and family and going on hikes with her dog, Oscar.
+She has three children: Zoe, Joe and Lucy.

-Ms Kara Burnham is our Lead Teacher for the Preschool class held on Thursday and Friday (formally Tuesday and Thursday.
+Kara Burnham is our Lead Teacher for the Preschool class held on Thursday and Friday (formally Tuesday and Thursday classes).
 Kara received an internship with the Stanley British Primary School Teacher Preparation Program where she earned her teaching certificate and obtained a Master’s degree in Early Childhood Education.
-She taught at Paddington Station Preschool for 10 years in a play-based setting where she worked with 3 and 4 year old’s for many years and ran a Parent-Tot program for 2 years.
-Kara also was a mentor for ECE interns through the SBPS Teacher Preparation Program and later became an Advisor to ECE interns going through the program.
+She taught at Paddington Station Preschool for 10 years in a play-based setting where she worked with three- and four-year olds for many years and ran a Parent-Tot program for two years.
+Kara also was a mentor for Early Childhood Education interns through the SBPS Teacher Preparation Program and later became an Advisor to Early Childhood Education interns going through the program.

-In her free time Kara enjoys spending time with her family, including her 6 year old daughter and 8 year old son.
+In her free time, Kara enjoys spending time with her family, including her seven-year old daughter and 10 year old son.
 She also enjoys hiking, cooking, reading and traveling.
 Kara is so excited to be back in a play-based setting working with preschool aged children.

-Kara has a degree in Physical and Health Education and extensive experience working with youth and health: teaching high school Physical Education and Health for five plus years; coaching various sports, and peer education & counseling at a summer camp for kids with HIV/AIDS; and volunteering as a Parent Partner in the NICU at Children’s Hospital Colorado.
-Her time at Washington Park Early Learning Center began in 2009 when her oldest daughter attended our school, and continued with her younger daughter attending WPELC in 2012.
+Kara has a degree in Physical and Health Education from UW-Madison and extensive experience working both with youth and in health education: teaching high school Physical Education and Health for five plus years; coaching various sports; peer education and counseling at a summer camp for kids with HIV/AIDS; and volunteering as a Parent Partner in the NICU at Children’s Hospital Colorado.
+Her time at Washington Park Early Learning Center began in 2009 when her oldest daughter attended our school, and it continued with her younger daughter attending WPELC in 2012.

-Kara has taught both prenatal and postnatal yoga for 5+ years, and her students have included quite a few WPELC moms!
-Her other interests include going to concerts, hiking with friends and family, having dance parties with her daughters, traveling, and attempting to read books for her book club in a timely manner.
+Kara has taught both prenatal and postnatal yoga, and her students have included quite a few WPELC moms!
+Her interests include going to concerts, practicing yoga, hiking with friends and family, enjoying yummy food and drink with friends, traveling, and attempting to read books for her book club in a timely manner.

 Lead Teacher – Early Learner

-Ms Tina is our Lead Teacher for the Early Learner class held on Monday, Tuesday and Wednesday (formally Monday, Wednesday and Friday classes).
-She has an Associates degree in Early Childhood Education and a Bachelors from CSU in Human Development and Family Studies.
+Tina Mitchell is our Lead Teacher for the Early Learner class held on Monday, Tuesday and Wednesday (formally Monday, Wednesday and Friday classes).
+She has an Associates degree in Early Childhood Education and a Bachelor’s from CSU in Human Development and Family Studies.
 She taught preschool for 12 years before moving to a job working with at risk children.

-She loves to go to the mountains with her family to hike, bike, and ski, and spends a lot of time in the water in the summer.
-During the school year she spends a lot of time driving her highly social 11 & 14 years olds around to various activities.
+She loves to go to the mountains with her family to hike, bike, and ski, and she spends a lot of time in the water in the summer.
+During the school year she also spends a lot of time driving her highly social 16 and 18 years olds around to various activities.

 Associate Teacher – Preschool

-Ms. Lara has an undergraduate degree in Sociology from the University of Wisconsin, Madison and a Masters in Early Childhood Education.
+Ms. Lara has an undergraduate degree in Sociology from the University of Wisconsin, Madison and a Master’s in Early Childhood Education.
 She is certified in both infant/toddler and primary Montessori education.
-Her educational classes include coursework towards ECE director qualification, courses in conflict resolution, emotional intelligence, diversity training, mind/body connection, Brain gym, body safe awareness and other related courses.
+Her educational classes include coursework towards Early Childhood Education director qualification, courses in conflict resolution, emotional intelligence, diversity training, mind/body connection, Brain gym, body safe awareness and other related courses.
 She also studied Waldorf philosophy through a Foundations Studies course.

-Lara has two daughters ages 12 and 15, and a wonderful husband.
-Their interests include skiing, hiking, camping, traveling, and spending time with friends.
-When Ms. Lara has spare time, she enjoys doing yoga, attending her book club, and hosting gatherings for family and friends.
+Lara has two daughters ages 13 and 16.
+Their family’s interests include skiing, hiking, camping, traveling, and spending time with friends.
+When she has spare time, Lara enjoys doing yoga, attending her book club, and hosting gatherings for family and friends.

-Ms Rachel’s experience as a preschool teacher has given her an opportunity to work with early learners of all ages, using her creative arts background.
-She has spent most time in the classroom working with children ages three & four and also has experience teaching toddlers from fourteen months of age, up to five year old children.
+Rachel’s experience as a preschool teacher has given her an opportunity to work with early learners of all ages, using her creative arts background.
+She has spent most time in the classroom working with children ages of three and four, but she also has experience teaching toddlers from fourteen months of age, up to five year old children.

 Rachel has her Bachelor’s Degree in Liberal Arts from Xavier University.
-She is delighted to have the opportunity to work in a parent cooperative, assisting both classes.
+She is delighted to have the opportunity to work in this incredible parent cooperative!

-Valerie has her MA in Moderate to Severe Special Education from Notre Dame de Namur University and is a Doctoral Candidate in Special Education at The University of San Francisco.
+Valerie Stokeld has her Master’s in Moderate to Severe Special Education from Notre Dame de Namur University and is a Doctoral Candidate in Special Education at The University of San Francisco.
 In her studies, she is currently conducting research on the personal autonomy of autistic adults and how societal perception of their needs/desires may differ from their actual needs/desires.

-Valerie has been a Special Education teacher for 12 years teaching individuals with autism.
-She has taught in elementary school, middle school, and high school/adult transition (ages 18-22) to better understand the differing needs of my students as they grow into adults.
+Valerie was a Special Education teacher for 12 years teaching autistic individuals.
+She taught in elementary school, middle school, and high school/adult transition (ages 18-22) to better understand the differing needs of her students as they grow into adults.

-Currently Valerie is a stay at home mom to my three children (1, 3, and 5) and has been working with children for as long as she can remember as a babysitter, camp counselor, and nanny.
-Her hobbies in crude soccer, reading, hiking, camping and cycling.
-She is very excited to join the WPELC team.
+Currently, Valerie is a stay at home mom to her three children, ages two, four, and six.
+She has been working with children for as long as she can remember as a babysitter, camp counselor, and nanny.
+Her hobbies include reading, hiking, camping and cycling.
+She is very excited to be part of the WPELC team.